 Winship Cancer Institute of Emory University

 Dr. Suresh Ramalingam serves as executive director of Winship Cancer Institute of Emory University, Georgia’s only National Cancer Institute-designated Comprehensive Cancer Center.
 Ramalingam is past president of the Georgia Society of Oncology and a member of the board of Georgia CORE.
 He is a fellow of the American Society of Clinical Oncology and a Georgia Cancer Coalition Distinguished Cancer Scholar.
 The Chennai, India, native’s present research involves developing immune checkpoint inhibitors and improving outcomes for patients with EGFR mutation.
 He has authored more than 350 scientific publications.
-He serves as editor-in-chief of CANCER, a peer-reviewed journal of the American Cancer Society.
+He serves as editor-in-chief of Cancer, a peer-reviewed journal of the American Cancer Society.

-Education: Kilpauk Medical College, India (MBBS)
+EDUCATION Kilpauk Medical College, India (MBBS)

-Notable accomplishments: Developed new treatment options for lung cancer
+NOTABLE ACHIEVEMENTS Developed new treatment options for lung cancer

-Lesson learned: No success is everlasting, and no setback is permanent.
+LESSON LEARNED No success is everlasting, and no setback is permanent.

-Nonprofit: India Literacy Project
+NONPROFIT India Literacy Project